XPIAN/xpian.github.io/baptisminearlychristianity.md

 Jesus.[^16]

-Justin's description would be very strange if he had been aware of a normal practice of baptising children.
+Justin's description would be very strange if he had been aware of a normal practice of baptizing children.
 His contrast of our first birth of necessity (that is, not of our choice) and our second birth of free choice and knowledge makes this especially clear.